Admissions and Financial Aid

 Your Statement of Purpose should identify personal and professional goals.
 It should also discuss your development to date and your intentions relative to graduate study and life beyond Stanford.
 The Aero/Astro Graduate Admissions Committee reads your Statement of Purpose with interest because, along with the Letters of Recommendation, it offers insight into who you are as an individual.
 Your Statement of Purpose should not exceed two pages in length (single spaced).

 Letters of Recommendation

 Three letters of recommendation are required; one letter must come from an academic source, although we prefer two.
 Recommendations must be submitted online.
 Please see the "Recommendations" section of the online application for information.

 TOEFL results must be from an examination taken within the last eighteen months.
 The Stanford institution code for ETS reporting is 4704.
 You do not need a department code.
-For more information on TOEFL requirements, please see the “Review Requirements” and “Frequently Asked Questions” sections on the Graduate Admissions web site.
+For more information on TOEFL requirements, please see the "Required Exams" and "Frequently Asked Questions" sections on the Graduate Admissions web site.